jsynowiec/airqmon/README.md

 # <img src="https://user-images.githubusercontent.com/1029142/32918679-7336704a-cb23-11e7-92b2-d8a7f2588055.png" width="60px" align="center" alt="Airqmon icon" /> Airqmon

-A menu bar app that displays live air quality informations from the nearest sensor station.
-It also notifies you when the air quality changes or when a new station that is closer to your current location was found.
+A macOS menu bar application that displays live air quality data from the nearest sensor station.
+It can also notify you when the air quality index changes or when a new, closer station is found.

 <p align="center">
   <img width="140" alt="screen shot 2018-01-07 at 19 09 45" src="https://user-images.githubusercontent.com/1029142/34652449-7721515a-f3de-11e7-82e0-3af878ff3d58.png">